China Trademark

 - Filing-scope discussion if needed

-For brands facing an already-registered mark and needing a realistic read on invalidation, non-use, coexistence, or re-filing options.
+For brands facing an already-registered mark and needing a comparison of invalidation, non-use cancellation, parallel filing, and commercial routes.

 - Registration-stage review